ably/ably-cocoa/README.md

 ### Activation and device registration

+For more information, see [Push Notifications - Device activation and subscription](https://ably.com/documentation/general/push/activate-subscribe).

-**`ARTPushRegistererDelegate`** is the interface for handling Push activation/deactivation-related actions.
-The activation process, by default, will check if the `UIApplication.sharedApplication.delegate` conforms to `ARTPushRegistererDelegate`.
-Therefore, specifying the `ARTPushRegistererDelegate` is optional, but recommended.
-You can do this by setting the `ARTClientOptions#pushRegistererDelegate` property.
-You must set the `ARTClientOptions#pushRegistererDelegate` delegate property in SwiftUI applications.
+**`ARTPushRegistererDelegate`** defines 3 delegate methods to handle the outcome of push activation, deactivation and update events.
+By default, the Ably SDK will check if `UIApplication.sharedApplication.delegate` conforms to `ARTPushRegistererDelegate`, and call the delegate methods when appropriate.
+Therefore, specifying the `ARTPushRegistererDelegate` is optional.
+To use a different class implementing `ARTPushRegistererDelegate`, you must provide this class to Ably, by setting the `ARTClientOptions#pushRegistererDelegate` delegate.
+In SwiftUI applications, you must set the `ARTClientOptions#pushRegistererDelegate` delegate property.

 Do not forget that `ARTPush` has two corresponding methods that you should call from yours [application(_:didRegisterForRemoteNotificationsWithDeviceToken:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) and [application(_:didFailToRegisterForRemoteNotificationsWithError:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application), passing to them also an `ARTRest` or `ARTRealtime` instance, configured with the authentication setup and other options you need: